Skip to content

 4) Find Cumulative Probability, P(X≥k)

-iv) From the scenario, what is the probability that at least 3 bulbs are defective?
+iv) Find the probability that at least 3 bulbs are defective?

 To find the probability of getting 3 or more defective bulbs, follow these steps: